-Author\Dale A. Miles BA, DDS, MS, FRCD (C), Dip.
-ABOM, Dip.
-ABOMR
+Dale A. Miles BA, DDS, MS, FRCD (C) Diplomate, American Board of Oral and Maxillofacial Radiology Diplomate, American Board of Oral Medicine

+Introduction

-\Over many years, dentists and dental specialists have moved from transcranial plain film images through tomography and conventional computed tomography (CT) as well as specialized panoramic imaging of the temporomandibular joint complex to arrive at cone beam CT (CBCT).
+Over many years dentists and dental specialists have moved from transcranial plain film images through tomography and conventional CT as well as specialized panoramic imaging of the temporomandibular joint complex to arrive at Cone Beam CT CBCT).
 This latest imaging modality is making life easy for those clinicians who must evaluate the heart tissues of the temporomandibular joint complex in patients with orofacial pain.

-Now, for the first time, we can actually visualize both pathology and anatomy in high-resolution, thin-slice, grayscale views; 3-D color-reconstructed views; and even more-detailed views using virtual endoscopy and robust third-party software.

-No longer are we confined to "scout" film panoramics, linear or complex tomography or even highdose, less-resolute conventional CT for visualizing the condylar head.

-Radiographic interpretation of the temporomandibular joint complex, including the condyle, using CBCT imaging enables clinicians to find more subtle osteoarthritic changes, such as subchondral cysts, subchondral sclerosis, osteophyte formation, surface erosion and bony remodeling, consistently and with more certainty - to make their clinical decision-making simpler.
+Now, for the first time, we can actually visualize both pathology and anatomy in high resolution thin slice grayscale views, 3-D color reconstructed views and even more detailed views using virtual endoscopy and robust third-party software.
+No longer are confined to "scout" film panoramics, linear or complex tomography or even high dose, less resolute conventional CT for visualizing the condylar head.
+Radiographic interpretation of the temporomandibular joint complex including the condyle using CBCT imaging allows clinicians to find more subtle osteoarthritic changes such as subchondral cysts, subchondral sclerosis, osteophyte formation, surface erosion and bony remodeling consistently and with more certainty to make their clinical decision-making simpler.
 Let's now examine some of these osteoarthritic changes for which CBCT imaging makes their characterization easy.

-c.e. credit part X

-This article qualifies for C.E. credit.
-To take the C.E. quiz, log on to www.dtstudyclub.com.
-The quiz will be available on XXXX.
+Subchondral Cyst Formation

+Subchondral cyst formation is an early indicator of osteoarthritic changes in the joint surface.
+I cannot honestly say that I have a good example, even after 35 years of looking at panoramic and other TMJ images using tomography or other plain film techniques, of a subchondral cyst.
+However, having looked at over 12,000 CBCT scans, I can easily identify such cysts and embed images of them into reports that I produce for my clients.
+Figure 1 demonstrates examples of subchondral cyst formation.
-Fig. 1a\Small circular radiolucency seen on the left condyle in the sagittal plane just inferior to the cortical margin.
-(Photos/ Provided by Dr. Dale Miles)

-Fig. 1b\The same lesion seen in the coronal plane of section.
+Figure 1a.
+Small circular radiolucency seen on the left condyle in the sagittal plane just inferior to the cortical margin.
+Figure 1b.
+The same lesion seen in the coronal plane of section.
 In this view it is more ovoid and appears to have a septation.